MooningFlux/stackoverflow-playwright-tests/README.md

-# skype-playwright-tests
+# stackoverflow-playwright-tests
-Tests for Skype website using Playwright/Python
+Tests for Stackoverflow website using Playwright/Python